ni/python-styleguide/README.md

 1. It is a `flake8` plugin that aggregates several other `flake8` plugins
 1. It houses our approved `flakehell` config: `flakehell_config.toml`
 1. When run directly, combines the above
+1. It houses our conventions: https://ni.github.io/ni-python-styleguide/

+## Written Conventions

+Our written conventions can be found at https://ni.github.io/ni-python-styleguide/.

+NOTE: Using the GitHub Pages link is preferable to a GitHub `/blob` link.

 ## Quickstart